rmarkello/abagen/README.md

 '/local/path/to/atlas-desikankilliany.csv'
 ```

-While we only **need** the `atlas` image, the `atlas` info CSV can also be very useful!
-If desired, we can use the CSV file to constrain the matching of microarray expression samples to anatomical regions.
+While we only **need** the image, the info CSV can also be very useful; we can use the CSV file to constrain the matching of microarray expression samples to anatomical regions.

 If you want to supply your own CSV file with information about an atlas, you must ensure it has the following columns: